krizhnaa/Pomodore_App/README.md

 # 3. Creating a text which displays the timer inside the Tomato pic & Adding the background color.

 # 4. Creating a label called "timer", two buttons and checkmark for pomodore completion.

+# 5. Conversion of the seconds to minute, and display of it.